 \textbf{Summary:} On the basis of the reviewed papers \cite{bourdev2011describing} \cite{joo2013humanRAD} \cite{zhang2014panda} \cite{zhu2015multilabelCNN} \cite{Gkioxari_2015_ICCV} \cite{BMVC2016_ARAP} \cite{diba2016deepcamp} \cite{ICMEli2018pose} \cite{li2016humanDHContexts} \cite{liulocalizationBMVC2018}, it is easy to find that these algorithms all adopt the joint utilization of global and fine-grained local features.
-The localization of body parts is achieved via an external part localization module, such as part detection, pose estimation, poselets or proposal generation algorithm.
-The use of part information improve the overall recognition performance significantly.
-At the same time, it also bring some shortcomings as follows: Firstly, as an operation in the middle phase, the final recognition performance is heavily relays on the accuracy of part localization.
-In another word, the inaccurate part detection results will bring the wrong features for final classification.
-Secondly, it will also need more training or inference time due to the introduce of human body parts.
-Thirdly, some algorithms need manual annotated labels about part locations which further increase the cost of manpower and money.
+The localization of body parts is achieved via an external part localization module, such as part detection, pose estimation, poselets, or proposal generation algorithm.
+The use of part information improves the overall recognition performance significantly.
+At the same time, it also brings some shortcomings as follows: Firstly, as an operation in the middle phase, the final recognition performance heavily relies on the accuracy of part localization.
+In other words, the inaccurate part detection results will bring the wrong features for final classification.
+Secondly, it will also need more training or inference time due to the introduction of human body parts.
+Thirdly, some algorithms need manual annotated labels about part locations which further increases the cost of manpower and money.